 Regulatory Scrutiny on all Deal Structures Increasing: As the world is navigating the current disruption caused by Covid in financial markets and all other facets of life, it is still dealing with policies being put in place to avert a repeat of the 2008 subprime crisis.
 Recent additions to the regulatory pile such as SFTR and CSDR have pushed the envelope of not only looking for reports on what was done, but also looking for how it was done.

 These new ‘traceability’ obligations are not sponsored repo specific but are impactful for them and many other aspects of securities financing.
 When adopting new deal types, firms must look at the end-to-end workflows for such deals to ensure they can achieve adequate reportability and an audit trail with no gaps across their own firm and across third parties in the deal.
-If one ‘leg’ of a trade is in EMEA, it should be explored for SFTR reporting obligations, so firms with Category 2 FICC approvals for sponsored repo should examine their books of business for reporting obligations.
+If one ‘leg’ of a trade is in EMEA, it should be explored for SFTR reporting obligations, so firms with both Category 1 and Category 2 FICC approvals for sponsored repo should examine their books of business for reporting obligations.

 WHY DOES SPONSORED REPO PRESENT NEW TWISTS IN DEAL MONITORING?